 - Use SuperCom for Modbus bridging (e.g. serial to TCP/IP).

-- Create your own Protocol Gateway using one of the other industrial protocols (PLC protocols) offered with SuperCom or your own custom protocol.
+- Create your own Protocol Gateway using one of the other SuperCom industrial protocols (PLC protocols) offered or use your own custom protocol.

-- Use with PLC from SIEMENS, Allen Bradley, etc. A pre-installed MODBUS protocol module on PLC assumed.
+- Use with PLC from SIEMENS, Allen Bradley, Schneider, WAGO, other Modbus capable PLC, Modbus devices and controller.
+A pre-installed MODBUS protocol module on PLC or connected controller or device assumed.

 The SuperCom MODBUS Protocol Library uses the SuperCom Communication Layer which provides a rock solid foundation to develop data communication software fast and without headache.
 Thus it makes no difference to the programmer if the MODBUS protocol used over TCP/IP or serial lines (RS-232, RS-422, RS-485, Modem, TAPI).